ampproject/amphtml/extensions/amp-form/amp-form.md

 </form>
 ```

-Note how `CANONICAL_HOSTNAME` above did not get replaced because it was not in the whitelist through `data-amp-replace` attribute on the first field.
+Note how `CANONICAL_HOSTNAME` above did not get replaced because it was not in the allowlist through `data-amp-replace` attribute on the first field.

 Substitutions will happen on every subsequent submission.
 Read more about [variable substitutions in AMP](../../spec/amp-var-substitutions.md).